fastoch/HTMX/README.md

 >CRUD = create / read / update / delete

 >[!warning]
->This tutorial is for people that already know HTML and a little bit of JavaScript.
+>This tutorial is for people who already know HTML and a little bit of JavaScript.

 ---